joostvdg/joostvdg.github.io/docs/tanzu/tap-gitops/tap-gitops-prep.md

 The Namespace Provisioner splits its configuration into two:

-1. the main sources, which is how the provisioner creates the namespace
+1. The main sources, which is how the provisioner creates the namespace
-1. additional sources, which are, as the name implies, _additional_ Kubernetes resources it applies to each namespace it creates
+1. Additional sources, which are, as the name implies, _additional_ Kubernetes resources it applies to each namespace it creates

 !!!
 Danger "TAP 1.5 secrets issue"